frojoe12/mern-stack/postman.md

 Headers:
 KEY: x-auth-token
-VALUE: jwt response when logging in
+VALUE: use jwt response received when logging in

 POST request
 Headers